jwilsson/jiphy/README.md

 1. Start by creating a [Slack app and setting up a Slash Command](https://api.slack.com/interactivity/slash-commands).
 2. Configure your [AWS account to work with Serverless](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
 3. Configure a `DYNAMO_TABLE_NAME` environmental variable with the name of your DynamoDB table.
+4. Configure a `SLACK_SIGNING_SECRET` environmental variable with your Slack app's signing secret.
-4. After deploying the first time, add some images to your DynamoDB table, see the item structure below.
+5. After deploying the first time, add some images to your DynamoDB table, see the item structure below.
-5. Change any other values in `serverless.yml` to fit your needs.
+6. Change any other values in `serverless.yml` to fit your needs.
-6. Profit!
+7. Profit!

 ### Example image item
 ```json